The Model Description Language (MDL) is a data driven language for

 Temperature sets defined in external databases can be imported

-is the load increment (0 for a linear heat analysis), andcase
+load increment (0 for a linear heat analysis), and case is the

 Additional Information